 - The Best Of Both Worlds Guilt Free

 If considering any of these options you might like to have Will take some photos for you, so you can show family and friends.
-Will can also make an audio recording for you, or we have colleagues who can film a simple single camera video.
+We also have colleagues who can video your ceremony for you.

 - Planning Ahead and Taking Care of YOU